torch/torch7/doc/tensor.md

 ```

-## Converting Tensors to tables of Tensors ##
+## Dividing a tensor into a table of tensors ##

-These functions divide a Tensor into a table of Tensors.
+These functions divide a tensor into several tensors.
+Then, the functions return a table which consists of the divided tensors.

 <a name="torch.split"></a>
 ### [result] split([result,] tensor, size, [dim]) ###